 - Recognize the “givens” – basic things that cannot be altered or compromised.

 - Clarify exactly what is expected of you in the agreement – your individual responsibilities.

-- Keep the conflict partnership process going by using and sharing these skills with others.
+- Keep the collaborative partnership process going by using and sharing these skills with others.